knrt10/kubernetes-basicLearning/readme.md

 ```

-Now we will create a docker file that will run on a cluster when we create a docker image.
+Now we will create a Docker file that will run on a cluster when we create a Docker image.

 - create a file named `Dockerfile` and copy this code into it.